Phrynohyas/eve-o-preview/README.md

 # How To Install & Use

-1. Download and extract the contents of the .zip archive to a location of your choice (ie: Desktop, CCP folder, etc) ..* **Note**: Please do not install the program into the *Program Files* or *Program files (x86)* folders.
+1. Download and extract the contents of the .zip archive to a location of your choice (ie: Desktop, CCP folder, etc) ..* **Note**: Please do not install the application into the *Program Files* or *Program files (x86)* folders.
 These folders in general do not allow applications to write anything there while EVE-O Preview now stores its configuration file next to its executable, thus requiring the write access to the folder it is installed into.
 2. Start up both EVE-O Preview and your EVE Clients (the order does not matter)
 3. Adjust settings as you see fit.
 Program options are described below

 # EVE Online EULA/ToS

-This program is legal under the EULA/ToS:
+This application is legal under the EULA/ToS:

 CCP FoxFour wrote:
 > Please keep the discussion on topic.
 The legitimacy of this software has already been discussed